Sports Massage Training and Careers

 Learn more about massage therapy certification.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, employment of massage-related occupation, like sports massage therapy, will grow at a rate of 23 percent through 2022.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, employment of massage-related occupation, like sports massage therapy, will grow at a rate of 22 percent through 2024.
 The country’s ongoing interest in health and fitness and in massage as a means to achieving flexibility and reducing stress will play a significant role in the career outlook for sports massage therapists over the coming decade.

 Sports Massage Therapy Salary